Destination New York City

 All journeys need a starting point and it is hard to think of a better starting point in New York than Grand Central Terminal.
 Since 1871 Grand Central serves commuters traveling in and out of New York City and makes a perfect starting point for all of your adventures as it is a hub for public transportation.
 Besides being totally functional, Grand Central Terminal, also known as Grand Central Station, is a National Historic Landmark and one of the most visited tourist locations in the world with over 21.6 million visitors annually.
 From the station, the surrounding area--including nearby states and boroughs--are all accessible via affordable public transportation.

-No visit to New York could be complete without a stroll through Central Park.
-With 843 acres to explore, there are plenty of places you can feel like you are miles away, all while being in the middle of one of the largest cities in the world.
+No visit to New York City could be complete without a stroll through Central Park.
+With 843 acres to explore, there are plenty of places you can feel like you are miles away, all in the middle of one of the largest cities in the world.
 Visitors can enjoy a carriage horse ride, a visit to the Central Park Zoo, summertime free concerts and wintertime ice skating, not to mention relaxing strolls through the park admiring the flora, fauna, and the world class art found throughout the park.
+Visit historic Belvedere Castle, a focal point in the park’s landscape as well as New York City’s official NOAA National Weather Service location.
+Stop inside to see the touch screen weather kiosk, and historic photos and videos highlighting the work of NOAA in the New York City area.
 If art is your thing, make sure to stop by the Metropolitan Museum of Art which can be found on the east side of the park, across from the American Museum of Natural History.

 Everyone knows Wall Street as the capital of the financial world, but not everyone knows the history behind that title.
 The Museum of American Finance was founded in 1988 to educate visitors about the history, technology, personalities and policies that made Wall Street more than just a street.
 The museum is the nation’s only independent public museum that focuses on the subject and is a Smithsonian Institution affiliate.